mpharrigan/quant-accel/README.md

 probabilities.
 Theoretically, these raw counts can also be used to estimate uncertainty in the model and select optimal states from which we can spawn additional simulation.
-In practice, many design choices can affect the speed-up due to adaptive sampling.
+In practice, many design choices can affect the speed-up gained from adaptive sampling.

 ## Tunable parameters for investigation
  - :white_check_mark: Adaptive frequency -- length of each trajectory before